 If you are traveling home during the holiday season, then you should know that this is the ideal time to check up on your aging parent in order to see how they are doing.
-It can be easy for family members to miss signs of health decline in aging parents, especially if you aren’t around all the time; but when you are home for the holidays this year, keep the following important signs of health decline in mind.
+It can be easy for family members to miss signs of health decline in aging parents, especially if you aren’t around all the time; however, when you are home for the holidays this year, keep the following important signs of health decline in mind.
 If one or more of these signs are present, it may be time to consider some type of in-home caregiving.

 1. Poor hygiene or lack of normal daily care